 'It's a pretty and historic town but there are vulnerable people with needs': Storage firm delivers Christmas lifeline to Ludlow refuge

-A Ludlow refuge centre is getting a Christmas lifeline thanks to a generous food donation from self-storage firm Lock Stock.
+A Ludlow refuge centre is getting a Christmas lifeline thanks to a generous food donation from self-storage firm Lock Stock Self Storage.

 The company, which recently expanded into the area, has delivered a bumper consignment of supplies to support the work of Stephen House, the town centre hub that helps vulnerable people.